jedi4ever/mccloud/README.md

 ## Some notes before you dive in

-- This is a quick copy and paste job(weekend hacking), you should not consider it anything but experimental right now
 - I could probably have integrated with vagrant code but this would have taken me longer to understand vagrant code
 - I didn't want the dependency on virtualbox
 - The machines it creates will have the prefix as defined in the Mccloudfile, so this should not pollute your stuff